-The recoil from the gun blast shocked me out of my stupor, as the bullet punched through his skull and he dropped at my feet as though his strings were cut.
+The recoil from the gun blast shocked me out of my stupor as the bullet punched through his skull and he dropped at the edge of the porch as though his strings were cut.

 Behind him, the others began to react.
-The small ape notched an arrow and drew the bow back.
+The small ape nocked an arrow and drew the bow back.

 Ducking, I snapped a quick shot at him as he released.
-I caught a glimpse of him firing, then spinning away, grasping his side, as I dove into the house.
-The arrow zipped through the open doorway, narrowly missing me, before thunking into the far wall.
+I caught a glimpse of him spinning away, grasping his side, as I dove into the house.
+The arrow zipped through the open doorway, narrowly missing me, and thunking into the far wall.

 Slamming the door shut, I shoved my pistol into its holster.
-As heavy feet stomped across the porch, I grabbed the shotgun off the table.
-Gripping it tightly with both hands, I thumbed the double hammers back, just in time for the door to be kicked open violently.
+Heavy feet stomped across the porch as I grabbed the shotgun off the table.
+Gripping it tightly with both hands, I thumbed the double hammers back, just in time for the door to violently slam open.

 It bashed into me, knocking me backward onto the floor, and sending the box of shotgun shells flying off the small table.
 The cardboard box burst on impact, thick cased shells rolling in every direction.

-The giant ape’s painted bulk filled the doorway, a stone club held low.
-Pounding a clenched fist against his broad chest, he roared, revealing large yellowed canines.
+The giant ape’s painted bulk filled the doorway, stone club held low.
+Pounding a clenched fist against his broad chest twice, he roared, revealing large yellowed canines.

 I let the shotgun roar back.

-The twin large bore barrels spewed a cloud of white smoke, and double rounds of buckshot punched through the ape’s painted lower chest and out his upper back.
-At this range, the mass of packed lead balls didn’t spread, they simply blew a hole in the big monkey large enough to put my fist through.
+The twin large bore barrels spewed a cloud of white smoke and double rounds of buckshot punched through the ape’s painted lower chest and out his upper back.
+At this range, the mass of packed lead balls didn’t spread, they simply blew a pair of holes in the big monkey large enough to put my boot through.
 The hairy bastard flew backward in a spray of blood and pulverized flesh.
 The stench of burning hair filled the air.

 Breaking the shotgun open, I plucked out the empty shells as fast as I could, before grabbing a pair off the floor.
-I dropped them in and snapped the gun shut, just in time for another ape to come through the door and swing its club.
+Dropping them in, I snapped the gun shut, just in time for another ape to come through the door and swing its club.

-The big stone on the end of the club hit the floor as I dodged aside.
-Splinters stung my face as it smashed through the floor boards.
+The big stone on the end of the thick wood stick hit the floor as I dodged aside.
+Splinters stung my face as the rock smashed through the floor boards.

 I struggled to maneuver the shortened shotgun for a shot and managed to thumb one of the hammers back.

-The ape grasped the barrels and ripped the gun away, inadvertently making me pull the trigger and discharging a round of buckshot past his head into the ceiling.
-A spray of wood debris rained down on us.
-Roaring, he dropped the club and clutched his ear as he flung the shotgun across the room.
+The ape grasped the barrels and ripped the gun away, inadvertently making me discharge a round of buckshot past his head into the ceiling.
+A spray of splintered debris rained down on us.
+Roaring, he dropped the club to clutch his ear while flinging the shotgun across the room with his other hand.

-A colorfully painted Wyatt Earp glared at me from the cover of a fallen dime novel, his face stern under his tilted hat.
+A colorfully painted Wyatt Earp glared at me from the cover of a fallen dime novel, his face stern under a tilted hat.
 Below in large blue words, it said, “CAN HE SURVIVE?”

 Thanks for the vote of confidence, Wyatt.

 Floorboards creaked in protest as the great ape lunged across the room after me.
-Neither gun was within reach, but a cast iron frying pan was.
+No gun was within reach, but a cast iron frying pan was.
 I grabbed it and swung hard at the ape’s knee.
-He easily dodged the blow, and the heavy pan flew from my grip.
+He easily dodged the blow, and the heavy pan slipped and flew from my grip.

 Screaming in anger, I kicked at him in desperation.